suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 TODO - are these the same as groups?

 ## Catalog Delta Updates
 A catalog might contain incremental changes.
-This is a useful property if many tracks may be initially declared but then there are small chnages to a subset of tracks.
+This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
 The producer can issue a delta update to describe these small changes.
 Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.

 The following rules MUST be followed by subscribers in processing delta updates: